 Olive oil is a popular carrier oil because it’s readily available (you probably already have a bottle in your pantry).
 You may have noticed that olive oil has become increasingly popular in skincare and beauty products.
 That’s because it’s full of essential fatty acids that moisturize and soften skin.
 Olive oil is best when blended with a lighter carrier oil since it’s very thick and will leave excess oil on your skin if used alone.

 Avocado oil is rich in omega-3 fatty acids and antioxidants.
-This thick oil works well for deep moisturizing, and all those vitamins and minerals help jojoba oil provide extra nourishment for the skin and hair.
+This thick oil works well for deep moisturizing, and all those vitamins and minerals help avocado oil provide extra nourishment for the skin and hair.
 Since it’s so thick, you might find that blending it with sweet almond oil or another light oil creates a better texture.
 But there’s nothing wrong with using it on its own, too!

 A little goes a long way with argan oil.
 This oil has gained a lot of popularity for its anti-aging benefits.
 It can help reduce the visibility of fine lines, wrinkles and stretch marks.
 Additionally, argan oil features vitamin E, essential fatty acids and polyphenols.
 It’s very hydrating and absorbs quickly.
 It can be used on skin or hair.
 A few drops of argan oil in your carrier oil blend are all you need to reap the benefits!